Madison Avenue Presbyterian Church - New York City

 II/29 J.H. & C.S.
 Odell, Op.
 116 (1872)

 55th Street between Lexington and Third Aves.
-(1864-1872)
+(1864-1872):

-Henry Erben & Co.
-(1864)
+• Henry Erben (1864)

-• I/8 Geo.
-Jardine & Son (1857)
+• I/8 George Jardine & Son (1857)

-4th Street (1839-1842)
+4th Street (1839-1842):

 • unknown

 The congregation known today as Madison Avenue Presbyterian Church can trace its roots to the organization in 1834 of the Manhattan Island Presbyterian Church, located on Fourth Street near the Lower East Side shipyards and also called the Church in the Swamp.
 This struggling congregation expired a few years later, but in 1838 some of its erstwhile members united with a contingent from the old Seventh Presbyterian Church to form the Eleventh Presbyterian Church.
 It was formally organized by the Third Presbytery of New York on May 13, 1839, and consisted of 89 members.
 For three years the place of worship was edifice of the former Manhattan Island Church.
-A new church was erected on the corner of Fourth Street and Avenue C, and it was dedicated in October 1842.
+A new church was erected on the corner of Avenue C and Fourth Street, and it was dedicated in October 1842.
 Old church records indicate some of the tribulations it survived.
 A controversy was reported in the Mexican War era over the introduction of organ music, which some opposed as a dangerous theatrical diversion.
 During the Civil War a member was reportedly tried by Session for reading Sunday newspapers and for objecting to legal penalties for not attending church services (that case was dismissed with admonition).

 In 1864, the now vigorous Eleventh Presbyterian Church moved northward to 55th Street between Lexington and Third Avenues, where it merged with the Memorial Presbyterian Church.
 At this time, there were two Presbyterian bodies: the Old School and the New School.
 In 1869, the two General Assemblies united to the great joy of all Presbyterians in the country.
 In commemoration of this notable event, the Rev. Dr. Charles S. Robinson, pastor of the Eleventh Church, led his congregation to erect a memorial temple in which to worship in the future.